 - Black patent leather monkstrap: Tuxedo (this is debatable, to be clear)

 When wearing double monkstraps, it’s common to leave the top buckle unbuckled.
-Whether or not this is a good style move or a misguided attempt to show sprezzatura is a different conversation for a different time, but the question remains: can you wear a single monkstrap with the buckle undone?
+Whether or not this is a good style move or a misguided attempt to show sprezzatura is another conversation for a different time, but the question remains: can you wear a single monkstrap with the buckle undone?

 We say no. Wearing clothes in a way that demonstrates a casual élan is one thing, but single monks just won’t fit correctly if you don’t buckle them.
 Our feeling is that unbuckled single monks have a certain “walk of shame” vibe about them, and we advise you to buckle them.